Intelligent-Interfaces/aiexpressions/README.md

 # ai-expressions
-Mini-course on ai expressions: definitions, operations, tools, and examples.
+Mini-course on ai expressions: descriptions and examples.

-## Introduction to ai expressions (aiE)
+## Introduction to ai expressions (aiE | AiE | AIE)
-Before we get started with the detailing of definitions, operations, tools, and the associated theoretical and computational machinery, it is essential to set out foundations. ai expressions is just a silly way for the self to make digital art generation less scary and enjoyable.
-Making digital art enjoyable and less scary does several things, _which we do not claim to know the consequences of such things_, but perhaps the essential thing that it does is make interfacing with computational structures for art generation closer to the soul of the animal mind (lol).
+Before we start with the detailing of definitions, operations, tools, and the associated theoretical and computational machinery, it is essential to set out foundations.
+In Japanese "Ai" [/ay/] means love.
+And so, we start with **love**, always.

+**ai expressions** is just a playful way for the self to make art generation less scary and enjoyable.
+Making digital art enjoyable and less scary does several things, _which we do not claim to know the scope of consequences of such things at this current point_, but perhaps the essential thing that it does is make interfacing with computational structures for art generation closer to the soul of the animal mind.

 ---
-## Definitions
+## Chapter 01: Engines, functions, and operations

 ---
-## Operations
+## Chapter 02: Applications

 ---
-## Tools
+## Chapter 03: Environments

 ---
-## Examples
+## Chapter 04: Expressions

+### Semantic Syncing
+### Mass Synthesis
+### Shape Shifting